 Objective Security Functional Requirement Justification O.ADMIN FDP_ACC.1.1 FDP_ACF.1.1 FDP_ACF.1.2 FDP_ACF.1.3 FDP_ACF.1.4 FTA_SSL.3.1 FMT_MTD.1.1 FMT_SMF.1.1 FDP_ACC.1.1, FDP_ACF.1.1, FDP_ACF.1.2, FDP_ACF.1.3 and FDP_ACF.1.4 together provide the capability for management of the TOE security functions by authorised users in a manner required for correct operation and management of the TOE as required by O.ADMIN.
 FTA_SSL.3.1 provide additional protection, automatically terminating management sessions after a period of user inactivity.
 FMT_MTD.1.1 provides the function so authorised roles can manage the TSF data.
 FMT_SMF.1.1 provides security management of attributes and data to allow administration of the TOE.
 O.AUDIT FAU_GEN.1.1 FAU_GEN.1.2 FAU_SAR.1.1 FAU_SAR.1.2 FPT_STM.1.1 FAU_GEN.1.1 and FAU_GEN.1.2 provide the capability for generating and recording audit events in the manner required by O.AUDIT.
 FAU_SAR.1.1 and FAU_SAR.1.2 provide the capability for viewing audit logs to support the effective use and management of the audit facilities in a manner required by O.AUDIT.
 FPT_STM.1.1 ensures that a date and time stamp is recorded with the audit record.
+If the user sets a timezone other than UTC then to guarantee the accuracy of time stamps the following procedure should be applied.
+With the timezone set to UTC set the time to UTC time and then change the timezone to the required location.

-Objective Security Functional Requirement Justification O.CERTGEN FCS_COP.1.1.C FCS_COP.1.1.F FCS_COP.1.1.G FDP_DAU.1.1 FDP_DAU.1.2 FTP_ITC.1.1 FTP_ITC.1.2 FTP_ITC.1.3 the RSA private key for X.509 certificates.
+Objective Security Functional Requirement Justification O.CERTGEN FCS_COP.1.1.C FCS_COP.1.1.F FCS_COP.1.1.G FDP_DAU.1.1 FDP_DAU.1.2 FTP_ITC.1.1 FTP_ITC.1.3 the RSA private key for X.509 certificates.
 FCS_COP.1.1.G together with FCS_COP.1.1.F provides the means for signing completed X.509 certificates for the encryptor.
 These cryptographic functions meet the standards required by FIPS 140-2 and ISM.
 FDP_DAU.1.1 and FDP_DAU.1.2 provides the means for producing a digest of the data for authentication purposes, when generating partial X.509 certificates in activation mode, and after sending completed and signed X.509 certificates from CM to the encryptor.
 Activation provides for secure replacement of the default user credentials.
 FTP_ITC.1.1, FTP_ITC.1.2 and FTP_ITC.1.3 provides the means for using the X.509 certificates to authenticate other encryptors and establish a secure trusted channel.
 O.ENCRYPT FCS_COP.1.1.B FDP_UCT.1.1 FCS_COP.1.1.B and FDP_UCT.1.1, together provide the capability for encrypting information to protect the confidentiality of information transferred across the Ethernet or Fibre Channel data networks, as required by O.ENCRYPT.
-The cryptographic functions meet the standards EDT FIG.1.1 required by FIPS 140-2 and ISM.
+The cryptographic functions meet the standards required by FIPS 140-2 and ISM.
 O.FAILSAFE FPT_FLS.1.1 FPT_TST.1.1 FPT_TST.1.2 FPT_TST.1.3 FPT_FLS.1.1 together with FPT_TST.1.1, FPT_TST.1.2 and FPT_TST.1.3 provides the capability for the TOE to demonstrate correct operation by performing self-tests on start-up which ensures that the TOE will enter a secure state if any internal failure is detected.